Case Studies

 Architect: NORR Architects

-HGC Engineering was retained to conduct a noise feasibility study for a proposed multi-storey residential development now marketed as Dean’s Landing within the University District, located at 3921 32nd Avenue Northwest in Calgary, Alberta.
+HGC was retained to conduct a noise feasibility study for a proposed multi-storey residential development now marketed as Dean’s Landing within the University District, located at 3921 32nd Avenue Northwest in Calgary, Alberta.
 The proposed development will consist of two blocks of four-storey residential condominiums along with seven townhouse buildings.
 The lands surrounding the proposed development are primarily existing residential and commercial land uses.
 The study was required by the City of Calgary as part of their planning and approvals process.

 Primary Noise Sources